-They also note that although in some studies, researchers found a link to prostate cancer, the findings are not conclusive.
+They also note that while researchers found a link between high omega-3 levels and prostate cancer in some studies, the findings are not conclusive.

-People taking medications for blood clotting should talk to their doctor before starting the supplement due to possible complications.
+People taking medications for blood clotting should talk to a doctor before starting the supplement due to possible complications.

 There are several dietary sources of omega-3, including:

-For people who do not eat or enjoy seafood, omega-3s are also available in plant-based foods and oils, such as:
+For people who do not eat or enjoy seafood, omega-3s are also present in plant-based foods and oils, such as:

 In addition, a person can look for foods fortified with fatty acids.
-They can include:
+These can include:

-A person should talk to their doctor before starting any new supplement, including omega-3.
+A person should speak with a doctor before starting any new supplement, including omega-3.

-People who are taking blood clotting medication should not take the supplement before asking their doctor, as the combination can lead to complications.
-People who are pregnant or breastfeeding should also talk to their doctor first.
+People taking blood clotting medication should not take the supplement before asking a doctor, as the combination can lead to complications.
+People who are pregnant or breastfeeding should also speak with a doctor before taking omega-3.

 Omega-3 supplements may provide some benefits by boosting heart health and lowering levels of triglycerides in the blood.
 Many of the other claims regarding their benefits require additional research.

-A person interested in taking omega-3 supplements should talk to their doctor first.
-If they decide that they wish to take the supplement, they should opt for products that have undergone third party review for safety and purity.
+A person interested in taking omega-3 supplements should speak with a doctor first.
+If they decide to take the supplement, they should opt for products that have undergone a third-party review for safety and purity.